robertpatel28/robertpatel28/README.md

 ---

 ### 🖥️ Student Grade Manager (PyQt6 App)
-**Goal**: Desktop tool to manage student grades using Python and SQL.
+A desktop GUI tool that allows users to add, update, and manage student grade data through a clean interface.
+Built with PyQt6 and MySQL, the application demonstrates practical knowledge of database integration, UI development, and user input validation.

 **Skills Applied**:
 - `GUI Design` with `PyQt6`
 - `SQL` + `MySQL` backend operations